nonissue/co-cms/LOG.md

     - Had to add `css-media-vars.css` to public folder, then import in `<Head>` to prevent minification from mangling the empty css vars
 - Sometimes 'lates' nav item shifts to the left and then back?
 No idea what's going on.
 Can't reliably reproduce.
   - Could be related to the css that controls header loading in?

+## 2020-07-31:

+- Updating prisma to 2.3 seems to break `/api/lates/create` (specifically the connectOrCreate loop for tags)
+  - Not sure why, might open a bug